Ethiopian Airlines: Forging strategic partnerships

-In January 2021, Ethiopian Airlines signed an interline agreement with South African carrier CemAir.
+In January 2021, Ethiopian Airlines signed an interline agreement with South African carriers CemAir and Airlink to allow passengers to travel with a single ticket and lower fare tickets between points within the carriers' networks.

-In May 2021, Ethiopian Mozambique Airlines ceased operations.

 Destinations

-As of June 2023, the carrier served 127 international, 22 domestic passenger destinations, and 58 cargo destinations.
-Ethiopian serves more destinations in Africa than any other airline.
+As of June 2023, the carrier served 133 international, 22 domestic passenger destinations, and 68 cargo destinations.
+Ethiopian serves 63 destinations in Africa, more than any other airline.
 As of April 2013, the carrier's five densest routes were Addis Ababa–Dubai, Addis Ababa–Johannesburg, Addis Ababa–Guangzhou, Addis Ababa–Nairobi and Addis Ababa–Beijing.